henry11244/Animal-Crusade/README.md

 ## About The Project

 The motivation behind this project was to build an interactive game inspired by the most talented developer in the known universe, the one and only, Jerome Chenette.
-Utilizing the magic of react-game-engine, we created a game inspired by Flappy Bird.
-The goal of the game is help Jerome navigate through obstacals to complete a intense bootcamp.
+Utilizing the magic of React, Node.js and styled-components, we created a game inspired by Flappy Bird.
+The mission of the game is help Jerome navigate through bootcamp by avoiding the overpowering TA towers.

 <p align="right">(<a href="#top">back to top</a>)</p>